 There are multiple different guided tours available at Dinosaur Provincial Park.
 Some tours are perfect for beginners and children, while others require more physical ability and knowledge of the area.

 Night hikes are also available during the summer months.
 These guided tours begin at dusk and take groups throughout the park under the stars.
-The night hikes are a beautiful experience and capture the serenity of the area.
+They are a beautiful experience and capture the serenity of the area.

 Visit John Ware’s Cabin

-John Ware was born in the United States as a slave in the 1800s.
-After the civil war ended and the slaves were free, Ware became an expert in ranching and moved to Canada by driving cattle.
+John Ware was born a slave in the 1800s in the United States.
+After the Civil War ended and the slaves were free, Ware became an expert in ranching and moved to Canada by driving cattle.
 He settled with his family on the Red Deer River in today’s Dinosaur Provincial Park.

-During his time in Canada, Ware helped to set the foundations for the ranching industry in the country.
+During his time in Canada, Ware helped to set the foundations for the country’s ranching industry.
 He brought what he had learned from his time in Texas up north to Canada, where he spent the rest of his life.

 Ware’s first cabin was destroyed by a flood in 1902.
-He and his family were forced to relocate to higher ground in the area and build a new cabin.
-Unfortunately, John Ware and his wife both passed away in 1905, and the cabin was sold.
+He and his family were forced to relocate to higher ground and build a new cabin.
+Unfortunately, John Ware and his wife passed away in 1905, and the cabin was sold.

 Over time, the cabin fell into disrepair and became severely deteriorated.
 In 1998, the Canadian Parks Service began restoring the cabin to its original design, using traditional log structures as a guide.